-You can also add content you can't find searching Glean by using the "Add via URL" option in that same drop-down menu.
-This helps organize content like external media mentions or sites that it doesn't make sense to include in Glean's index, like an expense reporting system or benefits portal.
+You can also add content you can't find searching Glean by using the "🌐URL" option in that same drop-down menu.
+This helps organize content like external media mentions or sites that don't make sense to include in Glean's index, like an expense reporting system or benefits portal.

-When added via search, Glean will automatically populate the item’s title and offer an integrated preview on the collection page and show that the item is tagged in a collection on search results so that users can more easily find related information.
+When added via search, Glean will automatically populate the item’s title, offer an integrated preview on the collection page, and show that the item is tagged in a collection on search results so users can easily find related information.
 Items added to a collection via URL will only show a link and will not include the integrated preview or search result tags.

 From the search results page

 Search to pull up the document(s) you want to add to your collection.
-Hover over the document and use the "Add to Collection" quick action button in the right corner of the result.
+Hover over the document, click on the three dot menu, and use the "Add to Collection" quick action from the results.

 You can add Answers and documents from connected workplace apps to Collections.